Nowhere to turn: only a quarter of women seeking refuge find it

 Worryingly, until now this has meant they have been able to cross-examine their victims on the witness stand – a practise banned in criminal law, but not yet in civil disputes over family matters.
 It was encouraging that before the election the government promised to ban this – we’re still waiting to see action on that promise though.

-For this reason, domestic violence solicitors – ourselves included – need to continue to be robust in defending their clients’ interests and wellbeing, challenging bad behaviour by former partners during legal disputes and preventing clients from being re-victimised in court.
+For this reason, domestic abuse solicitors – ourselves included – need to continue to be robust in defending their clients’ interests and well-being, challenging bad behaviour by former partners during legal disputes and preventing clients from being re-victimised in court.

 If you are or have been a victim of domestic abuse, don’t suffer in silence.
 To discuss your legal options for protecting yourself from domestic abuse with an expert family solicitor in Bristol, call 0117 325 2929 or complete our online enquiry form.